 The grants selection committee carefully reviewed more than two dozen applications, ultimately awarding funding to those that best represented innovative, collaborative projects that seek to improve the lives of people living in rural communities through policy change.

-This grant is part of an initiative that is building a national network of rural advocates who share knowledge, strategically focus resources, and access a wider group of stakeholders in order to shape public policy to improve rural America.
+This grant is part of an initiative that is building a national network of rural advocates who share knowledge, strategically focus resources, and access a wider group of stakeholders to shape public policy in ways that improve rural America.

 Click here to learn more about the Rural Policy Networks, the Rural Assembly, and this grant program.